-Angela Bazigos, chief compliance officer at Morf Media Inc., which offers mobile compliance training to companies, talks about the importance of having board members trained about compliance, and the necessity of linking executive compensation with a company’s compliance goals.
+Angela Bazigos, chief compliance officer at Phonize Inc., which offers mobile compliance training to companies, talks about the importance of having board members trained about compliance, and the necessity of linking executive compensation with a company’s compliance goals.

 What are your duties as chief compliance officer?

-Ms. Bazigos: I joined Morf Media as the chief compliance officer and I am being ratified as a board member.
+Ms. Bazigos: I joined Phonize as the chief compliance officer and I am being ratified as a board member.
 I have several duties.
-The first is to create a compliance culture within Morf Media, the second is to create compliance training for the life sciences industry.
+The first is to create a compliance culture within Phonize, the second is to create compliance training for the life sciences industry.
 I am working with the executive staff to strategically implement compliance across the corporation.